Feedback

 has been hit.

-Commonly, these would be a`crash or a timeout, but they can also be used to find specific parts of the program, for sanitization, or a differential fuzzing success.
+Commonly, these objectives would be a crash or a timeout, but they can also be used to detect if specific parts of the program have been reached, for sanitization, or a differential fuzzing success.